zakijss/zakijss.github.io/_posts/2025-06-25-data-security.md

 It's 2025, and although home-based firewalls might feel secondary to some, the proliferation of self-hosted applications necessitates proper segmentation.
 I utilize tools like **pfSense** as a primary firewall alongside **CrowdSec** for intrusion prevention, supplemented by Linux’s built-in firewall, **ufw** (Uncomplicated Firewall).

 These tools help segment trusted and untrusted networks, ensuring any compromised services remain isolated.
-This directly mirrors enterprise-grade Zero Trust architectures—designed to assume breach and contain threats immediately.
+This directly mirrors enterprise grade Zero Trust architectures designed to assume breach and contain threats immediately.

 ---